ibm-cloud-docs/satellite/iam.md

 ## Common use cases and roles in {{site.data.keyword.cloud_notm}}
 {: #iam-roles-usecases}

-Wondering which access roles to assign to your {{site.data.keyword.satelliteshort}} access groups and users?
-Use the examples in the following table to determine which roles and scope to assign.
+Use the following table to determine which roles and scope to assign to your {{site.data.keyword.satelliteshort}} access groups and users.
 {: shortdesc}

 | Use case | Example roles and scope |